Licheng-Guo/LeetCodeNotes/09_2020_tree_1_diameter_of_binary_tree.md

 (A node A is an ancestor of B if either: any child of A is equal to B, or any child of A is an ancestor of B.)

+Note that it is incorrect to find the global maximum node and the global minimum node, because they may not be in the same path.

 ## First Attempt

 ```c++